kaforad/neighbourhoodmap/README.md

 ##VIEWING NEIGHBOURHOOD MAP
 The project can be viewed by:
-1. Clone the whole project into a server on your local system and browser to the application path on your system(or click on the index file to launch)
+1. Cloning the whole project into a server on your local system and browser to the application path on your system(or click on the index file to launch)
-2. Click on the link : https://kaforad.github.io/neighboorhoodmap/

-##REFERENCES
+2.The project can be viewed on: https://kaforad.github.io/neighbourhoodmap/

-- RESOURCES/LIBRARIES USED
+## RESOURCES/LIBRARIES USED
 - Knockout Js
 - jQuery
 - Google Map API